iProov/android/README.md

 ### Why is the iProov AAR file so large?

-The AAR file is ~36MB.
-The reason the file is so large is that it include the jniLibs folder which is part of OpenCV, but must be bundled with iProov instead of the OpenCV library, due to Gradle limitations (we are working on a workaround, but in any event this bulk would simply be shifted to the OpenCV library).

-The reason for the jniLibs folder being so large is that it includes OpenCV .so and .a compiled library files for arm64-v8a, armeabi, armeabi-v7a, mips, mips64, x86 and x86-64 architectures.
+Since release 3.3 we've put a lot of thought into reducing the footprint of the APK library.
+The two most major changes have been:

+* we have rebuilt the OpenCV library from the ground up to strip out any unused parts
+* iProov now only supports Arm processor architectures, plus x86 running under Arm emulation mode (Houdini).
+This should account for > 99% of Android devices out there; but if you have a specific requirement to target x86 or MIPS, you can download the OpenCV library (version 3.2 is required) from http://opencv.org/releases.html and copy the relevant libopencv_java3.so file(s) under the architecture you need into the jniLibs directory (in appropriate architecture-specific subdirectory).
+You won't benefit from our work on shrinking the OpenCV library, but can mitigate this using the abiFilter technique described below.

-By default, this will add ~36MB to the size of your app’s APK by including iProov.
-To significantly reduce the file size, you should use Gradle’s `abiFilter` feature to only build for certain architectures:
+Including iProov will add ~7MB to the size of your app's APK (compared to ~36MB for version 3.3).
+You can reduce this size even further by using Gradle’s `abiFilter` feature to only build for certain architectures:

 ```gradle
 productFlavors {